wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/linux/wazuh_agent_package_rhel.rst

 Red Hat Enterprise Linux
 ========================

 The RPM package is suitable for Red Hat Enterprise Linux 6 or greater.
-A CentOS 5 RPM is also available.
+A RHEL 5 RPM is also available.
 For other operating systems or Linux distributions, please check the list: :ref:`Install Wazuh agent <installation_agents>`.

 .. note:: All the commands described below need to be executed with root user privileges.